Monoidal Ringel duality and monoidal highest weight envelopes: Highest weight categories

 \section{Highest weight categories}

-In this Section, we recall Brundan--Stroppel's formalism of semi-infinite highest weight categories and semi-infinite Ringel duality \cite{BrundanStroppelSemiInfiniteHighestWeight}.
+In this section, we recall Brundan--Stroppel's formalism of semi-infinite highest weight categories and semi-infinite Ringel duality \cite{BrundanStroppelSemiInfiniteHighestWeight}.
 Along the way, we also establish some preliminary results that will be needed later and (more importantly) reformulate semi-infinite Ringel duality in a way that we find more suitable to our discussion of monoidal Ringel duality in \Cref{sec:monoidalRingelduality} below.
 More precisely, we rephrase ``lower to upper'' Ringel duality in terms of presheaf categories (see Subsection~\ref{subsec:Ringeldualitypresheaves}) and ``upper to lower'' Ringel duality in terms of exceptional sequences (see Subsection~\ref{subsec:Ringeldualityexceptionalsequences}).

-Throughout this section, we fix a field $\kk$.
-A \emph{$\kk$-linear category} is a category enriched over the category $\Vect_\kk$ of $\kk$-vector spaces.
+For the rest of the article, we fix an algebraically closed field $\kk$. \footnote{The assumption that $\kk$ be algebraically closed is due to our reliance on results from \cite{BrundanStroppelSemiInfiniteHighestWeight,SamSnowdenTriangular}.
+We expect that most of the results of the article remain valid over fields that are not algebraically closed, at least as long as simple objects in the categories under consideration are absolutely simple, see \cite[Remark~4.3]{SamSnowdenTriangular}. } A \emph{$\kk$-linear category} is a category enriched over the category $\Vect_\kk$ of $\kk$-vector spaces.
 All categories, functors and equivalences that appear below are $\kk$-linear, though we may sometimes omit spelling this out explicitly.